aosman101/citibike-medallion-etl-databricks/README.md

 ### Option B — Download directly from a notebook (fastest if internet is allowed)
 Run the ingestion notebook with `download_mode=auto_download` and it will:
-- Download the zip to the driver's ephemeral storage
+- Please download the zip file to the temporary storage on the driver’s device.
-- unzip it
+- unzip it.
-- copy CSVs into your configured DBFS folder
+- Please copy the CSV files into the designated DBFS folder that you have configured.

 ## Project structure
 .
 ├── notebooks/

 │   ├── 00_setup.py

 │   ├── 01_download_and_ingest_bronze.py

 │   ├── 02_transform_silver.py

 │   └── 03_build_gold.py

 ├── docs/

-│   └── data_dictionary.md              # (optional) explain columns + assumptions
+│   └── data_dictionary.md              # (Optional) Explanation of Columns and Assumptions.

 ├── .gitignore

 └── README.md

 ## Quickstart (end-to-end)